tillitis/tkey-ssh-agent/README.md

 $ ./tkey-ssh-agent -a ./agent.sock --port /dev/pts/1
 ```

-This will start the ssh-agent and tell it to listen on the specified
+This will start the SSH agent and tell it to listen on the specified
 socket `./agent.sock`.

 It will also output the SSH ed25519 public key for this instance of